VikashKumarX/mylearning_onDocker/Practices/simple_ubuntucontainer.md

-# How to create a simple Docker image/container for Ubuntu
+# How to create  Docker image/container for Ubuntu
 ***

 ## How to create an image